56. Tutorial - Building an IFR Flight Plan with Approach Procedures¶

 The program usually finds the right directory for the flight plans and

-gives a sensible name by default.
+gives a meaningful name by default.

 The top label in the flight planning dock window reads now:

-Bembridge (EGHJ) Runway 12 to Wick (EGPC)
+Bembridge (EGHJ) / Parking 7 to Wick (EGPC)

 The plan looks like shown below.